Understanding Financial Stress and Its Impact on Women's Mental Health

 Socialization that discourages women from prioritizing money or career advancement

+When women lack financial freedom, their choices shrink—and mental health suffers.
 Therapy helps women process the emotional impact of these realities.
 Financial coaching helps change the conditions that keep the stress alive.

 Growing up in poverty or chronic scarcity

-Witnessing caregivers constantly stressed about money
+Witnessing caregivers stressed about money

 Experiencing eviction or frequent moves

-Being shamed, punished, or controlled around spending
+Being shamed or controlled around spending

-Financial abuse or manipulation in relationships
+Financial abuse in relationships

 Medical debt, student loans, or sudden financial crises